‘General Hospital’ Spoilers: Neil & Alexis Find Themselves In Some Kind Of ‘Situation’

 Dr. Neil Byrne is falling for his client, Alexis Davis.
 They have had quite a positive response from General Hospital fans that have seen the chemistry between them since he came to Port Charles.
-The week of July 29 will have these two on screen once again and it seems that they may just be getting closer than ever.
+The week of July 29 will have these two on screen once again, and it seems that they may just be getting closer than ever.

-It doesn’t appear that the writers at General Hospital will be reuniting Alexis with Julian Jerome anytime soon.
+It doesn’t appear that the writers on General Hospital will be reuniting Alexis with Julian Jerome anytime soon.
 That leaves the lawyer free to be able to start a new relationship.
 However, the person that she is starting to have feelings for seems to be off limits for now.
 Dr. Byrne tried to get Alexis off his mind, but nothing worked.
 He even tried to drop her from his patient list, but thanks to Kristina, that didn’t work out too well either.

-Spoilers from Soap Central has indicated that Neil and Alexis will be getting into some type of sticky situation.
+Spoilers from Soap Central have indicated that Neil and Alexis will be getting into some type of sticky situation.
 What could that possibly be?
 With Alexis, anything could happen.

 Alexis is expected to get some support from someone.
 No other details were revealed, but it could possibly be Neil.
 He has supported her in the past few months as he helped deal with Kristina’s cult experience.
 The therapist will be getting around this week.
 He will also have dinner with Sonny.
 Will they be discussing Kristina or Alexis?